 3. Increased AD.
 A devaluation could cause higher economic growth.
 Part of AD is (X-M) therefore higher exports and lower imports should increase AD (assuming demand is relatively elastic).
 Higher AD is likely to cause higher Real GDP and inflation.

-4. Inflation is likely to occur because:
+4. Inflation is likely to occur following a devaluation because:

 - Imports are more expensive causing cost push inflation.

 - AD is increasing causing demand pull inflation

 - With exports becoming cheaper manufacturers may have less incentive to cut costs and become more efficient.
 Therefore over time, costs may increase.

 5. Improvement in the current account.
 With exports more competitive and imports more expensive, we should see higher exports and lower imports, which will reduce the current account deficit.

 The effect of a devaluation depends on:

 1. Elasticity of demand for exports and imports.
 If demand is price inelastic, the a fall in the price of exports will lead to only a small rise in quantity.
 Therefore, the value of exports may actually fall.
 An improvement in the current account on the Balance of Payments depends upon the Marshall Lerner condition and the elasticity of demand for exports and imports

 - If PEDx + PEDm > 1 then a devaluation will improve the current account

 - The impact of a devaluation may take time to have effect.
 In the short term, demand may be inelastic, but over time demand may become more price elastic and have a bigger effect.